Hazardous Heritage

 Read more about it here

-Equipment used for chemical warfare include protective equipment such as gas masks and suits, as well as gas detection kits for gases, medication, and auto-injectors in case of exposure to chemicals, etc. The main risk with these collection items lies mainly in the fact that it is not known for sure which chemical reagents are involved.
+Chemical warfare equipment includes protective items such as gasmasks and suits, as well as detection kits for gases, medication and auto-injectors in case of exposure to chemicals, etc. The main risk with these collection items: the exact chemical reagents involved are not established.

 Read more about it here

-In the past, asbestos has not only been used in buildings but in a wide variety of objects.
-Because of this, objects containing asbestos have found their way into museum collections.
+In the past, asbestos was not only used in buildings, but also in a wide variety of objects.
+Objects containing asbestos have in that way found their way into museum collections.

 1. Asbestos | Asbestos is a natural mineral that can appear as chrysotile (Mg3Si2O5(OH)4), crocidolite (Na2(Fe2Mg)3Fe2Si8O22), amosite ((Fe2+,Mg)7Si8O22(OH)2), tremolite (Ca2(Mg,Fe2+)5[OH|Si4O11]2), actinolite (Ca2(Fe2+,Mg)5[OH|Si4O11]2), and anthophyllite ((Mg,Fe2+)7Si8O22(OH)2.).